-Canada military may be needed to clear ‘Freedom Convoy’ anti-vaccine-mandate protesters, Ottawa police say
+Canada’s military may be needed to clear ‘Freedom Convoy’ protesters, Ottawa police say

 Still, he said, “the range of illegal, dangerous and unacceptable activities is beyond the ability to list.”

-Daniel Minden, press secretary for the Minister of National Defense, told the Canadian Broadcasting Corp. the Canadian military is “not currently involved in law enforcement” and has “no plans to be.”
+Daniel Minden, press secretary for the Minister of National Defense, told the Canadian Broadcasting Corp. the Canadian military is not involved in law enforcement efforts to clear the protests and does not plan to be.

 The convoy began arriving in Ottawa last Friday to protest a federal government vaccine requirement for cross-border truckers, implemented on Jan.
-15. The “Freedom Convoy” has proved divisive in a country that has largely embraced vaccines and mandates but where, as in many countries, a debate is underway about whether it is time to abandon restrictions and live with the coronavirus.
+15. The “Freedom Convoy” has proved divisive in a country that has largely embraced vaccines and mandates, but where, as in many countries, a debate is underway about whether it is time to abandon restrictions and live with the coronavirus.

 Ottawa police said Wednesday that a “significant element” from the United States has been involved in the participation, funding and organization of the “Freedom Convoy.”